 This is why.

-But I’d heard so much about Phranang Beach, and after enjoying some actually reasonably priced smoothies along the “beach walk” (avoiding the pricey resorts flanking the whole beach), decided we should check it out.
+But I’d heard so much about Phranang Beach, and after enjoying some actually reasonably priced smoothies along the really cute “beach walk” (avoiding the pricey resorts flanking the whole beach), we decided we should check it out.

 Even the walk itself was cool.
 Overhanging cliffs shadow the caves below, trees lining it and crawling around it like something out of a movie.
-Within five minutes (I thought it would be further than that!) we had made it.
+Within five minutes (I thought it would be further than that!) we had made it to the other side.

-To the most beautiful beach in the entire world.
+To the most beautiful beach in the entire fricking world.

 I even walked there through the rocky sea, which was awesome.